OffchainLabs/nitro/docs/arbos/ArbOS.md

 In addition to supporting the [`ArbAggregator precompile`](Precompiles.md#ArbAggregator), the L1 pricing state provides tools for determining the L1 component of a transaction's gas costs.
 Aggregators, whose compressed batches are the messages ArbOS uses to build L2 blocks, inform ArbOS of their compression ratios so that L2 fees can be fairly allocated between the network fee account and the aggregator posting a given transaction.

+Theoretically an aggregator can lie about its compression ratio to slightly inflate the fees their users (and only their users) pay, but a malicious aggregator already has the ability to extract MEV so no trust assumptions change.
+Lying about the ratio being higher than it is is self defeating since it burns money, as is choosing to not compress their user's transactions.

 [l1PricingState_link]: todo

 ### [`l2PricingState`][l2PricingState_link]

 [l2PricingState_link]: todo